mikeshulman/narya/README.md

 A constructor, meaning an identifier ending with a period but containing no internal periods, can be applied to some number of arguments like a function, and then typechecked at a datatype that contains such a constructor.
 For instance, `zero.` and `suc. zero.` and `suc. (suc. zero.)` all typecheck at `ℕ`.

 Constructors check rather than synthesizing.
 As usual with checking terms, one constructor application can check at many different datatypes.
 As a simple and common example, `nil.` typechecks at `List A` for *any* type `A`.
 This makes it clear that, unlike an ordinary function application, a constructor application cannot synthesize, as there is no way to guess from `nil.` what the type `A` should be.
 Moreover, unlike in some other languages, the parameter `A` is not even an "implicit argument" of the constructor; the only way to make `nil.` synthesize is to ascribe it as `nil. : List A`.
-Similarly, `inl. a` typechecks at `Sum A B` for any type `B`.
+Similarly, `inl. a` typechecks at `A ⊔ B` for any type `B`.

 Constructors must always be applied to all of their arguments.
 For instance, one cannot write `cons. x : List A → List A`.
 You have to η-expand it: `(xs ↦ cons. x xs) : List A → List A`.
 This might be improved in future.